stefan-hoeck/idris2-digest/docs/Packages.md

   (string, integer, but also list and snoclist, pairs and quotes).
 * `Idris.Syntax.Views`: Some utilities used during doc generations.
 Haven't looked at them in detail yet.

+## Additional Utilities and Information

+We store additional information about packages such as module metadata and source hashes.
+These are summarized here.

+### Metadata

+Modules not only provide top-level declarations that can be used in other modules, but come with additional metadata needed elsewhere.

+* `Core.Metadata`: Provides record type `Metadata` plus utilities for storing and retrieving information from such records.
+Metadata contains information about holes, declared types, source locations and semantic decorations.
+Metadata is stored in binary form in `.ttm` files.

+### Hashes

+* `Core.Hash`: Utilities for hashing module interfaces to figure out if a module has to be reloaded or not.